dustin520/js_control_flow/lab.md

 `var inputString = "building"`

 ##filterLongWords.js
 Hardcode an array of words.
-Have a variable maxLength, and push those words to only to an array filter long words
+Have a variable maxLength, and push those words to only to an array filter long grade

-##grade.js
+##words.js
 Output the following code from a variable with with a code returns a grade for the score, either "A", "B", "C", "D", or "F".